digitalearthafrica/deafrica-docs/platform_tools/index_platform.rst

       :doc:`explorer`

         The Digital Earth Africa Metadata Explorer is a website that uses the Open Data Cube to inspect metadata for Digital Earth Africa services and datasets.
-It includes a time-picker and coverage map to help users find datasets.
-The explorer can be used to locate and download individual data files from Digital Earth Africa.

       :doc:`More <explorer>`